Rayato159/isekai-shop-api/README.md

 Before this, I had published two online courses about Golang backend, covering both monolithic and microservices.
 However, both courses are in the Thai language.

-I didn’t think it had gone too far.
-Some foreigners have purchased my course and requested English subtitles, which I initially planned for Thai people only.

-Therefore, this course will now include English subtitles and be an enhanced version, learning from my past mistakes.

 This course will guide you through the implementation of a Simple REST API in clean architecture using **Golang + Echo + Gorm (PostgreSQL)**, starting from scratch and designed to be beginner-friendly, taking you from zero to hero.

 ## About Isekai Shop API